victor-smirnov/memoria-site/content/en/docs/applications/eiot/index.md

 There are two directions that are currently in mind for such accelerators.

 **First**, computational storage devices in the format of a single chip.
 They may provide rich storage and in-storage processing functions together with advanced features like transactions and nearly-perfect power outage resilience.
+Factoring out storage and data processing functions into a dedicated device may dramatically simplify design of an embedded system at the expense of single additional chip (that is usually an SPI flash anyway).

 **Second**, DSLEngine accelerators for embedded systems.
 DSLEngine is a database/stream/complex-event-processing engine that can be useful for handling various complex (composite) events in IoT applications and process controllers.
 RETE algorithm is useful but is pretty memory-hungry, so specialized device capable of running it may be welcome here.